 Changes in your hormone levels during your periods can cause your body to crave foods high in carbohydrates and sugars, which are often found in junk food.

 Some studies suggest that eating these foods releases the hormone serotonin in your body, which helps you feel happy and combat low moods caused by hormonal changes just before and during your period.

 It’s possible that highly processed junk foods can promote inflammation, which could lead to worse period pain.

-If you are concerned about missed periods, unusual pain or bleeding or anything else and want to speak to a GP you can book a private today by calling 0161 394 0319 or use our online enquiry form.
+If you are concerned about missed periods, unusual pain or bleeding or anything else and want to speak to a GP you can book a private today by using our online enquiry form.